Fré Meis: Biography

 Meis was born on 17 November 1921 in Oude Pekela, Netherlands in a communist family.
 After finishing elementary school, he worked on a farm and later for a brickworks.
-In 1943, during World War II, he became a forced labourer in Delfzijl, and later was ordered to built bunkers on the German island of Borkum.
+In 1943, during World War II, he became a forced labourer in Delfzijl, and later was ordered to build bunkers on the German island of Borkum.

 After the liberation of the Netherlands, Meis joined the Communist Party of the Netherlands (CPN) and helped distribute De Waarheid, the party newspaper.
 In July 1946, he was a candidate for the Provincial Council of Groningen, but did not get elected.
 In the same month, he was a candidate in the municipal council of Winschoten, and was elected.

 In 1948, Meis was fired, and had difficulty finding employment as a known communist.
 He moved to the city of Groningen.
 On 22 June 1949, he was elected to the municipal council of the Groningen and served until 28 May 1958.
 He was re-elected on 31 October 1960 and served until 1 November 1978.
 On 6 June 1962, he was elected to the Provincial Council of Groningen.